sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 20m and 17m according to my numbers.

 There may be situations where you can't use an ATU or don't want to carry around an external ATU.
-Provided that you don't want to use 160m and 6m, then a 49:1 EFHW is still an excellent choice.
+Provided that you don't want to use 160m or 6m, then a 49:1 EFHW is still an excellent choice.
 It's well below 3 dB in loss above 160m, and 3 dB is half an S unit.
 An EFHW can easily be made to operate on at least 2 major bands (3 by adding a capacitor) using the same wire (for example